tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 	- Partial-fraction expansion
 	- Power series method
 - Keep in mind that since the Z transform came from the sampled waveform, the inverse z-transform **will only yield values of the time function at the sampling instants.**
-### Partial Fraction Expansion
+### Partial Fraction Expansion method
 - Laplace transform consists of a partial fraction that yields a sum of terms leading to exponentials, that is A/(s+a).
 - Using partial table for s and z transforms, we find that sampled exponential time functions are related to their z-transforms as follows:
 $$e^{-akT} \leftarrow \rightarrow \frac{z}{z-e^{aT}}$$
 We predict that a partial fraction expansion should  be of the following form:
 $$F(z) = \frac{A_{z}}{z-z_{1}}+\frac{B_{z}}{z-z_{2}}+\dots$$

-- Since F(s) does not contain terms with s in the numerator of the partial fractions, we first form F(z)/z to eliminate the z terms in the numerator, and perform a partial fraction expansion of
+- Since F(s) does not contain terms with s in the numerator of the partial fractions, we first form F(z)/z to eliminate the z terms in the numerator, and perform a partial fraction expansion of F(z)/z and finally multiply the result by z to replace the z's in the numerator.

+### Power series method
+- The values of the sampled time waveform can also be found directly from F(z)
+- Although this method does not yield closed-

 ## Example
 ![](Attachments/Pasted%20image%2020240427205707.png)